SIMRacingApps/SIMRacingAppsElectron/README.md

 It combines the Chromium Webkit, V8 JavaScripting Engine, and Node.js modules to provide runtime support for Apps written in JavaScript/HTML5.

-Looking for the newest version, click [here](https://github.com/SIMRacingApps/SIMRacingAppsElectron/releases/latest).
+To download the newest version, click [here](https://github.com/SIMRacingApps/SIMRacingAppsElectron/releases/latest).

 I created a Main Menu App, specifically for Electron, to provide the following capabilities: